 Category 1 Basic changes that do not affect the structure of the architecture.
-Examples include: Changes to stakeholder or element name, element status, or data flow status.
+Examples: Changes to stakeholder or element name, element status, or data flow status.
 Category 2 Structural changes that impact only one agency.
-Examples include: Addition of a new service package or modifications to an existing service package that affects only one agency.
-Category 3 Structural changes that have the potential to impact multiple agencies.
-Examples include: Addition of a new service package or modifications to an existing service package that involves multiple agencies or incorporation of a new stakeholder into the architecture, or the modification or addition of a project.
+Examples: Addition of a new service package or modifications to an existing service package that affects only one agency.
+Category 3 Structural changes with potential to impact multiple agencies.
+Examples: Addition of a new service package or modifications to an existing service package that involves multiple agencies or incorporation of a new stakeholder into the architecture, or the modification or addition of a project.

-C. Please indicate the reason for the change:

-New stakeholder

-New project/element(s)

-Status update (future to planned, or planned to currently active)
+- C. Please indicate the reason for the change: - New stakeholder - New project/element(s) - Status update (future to planned, or planned to existing)